-Caper arrived at the Wire Road shelter in March 2012 via animal control as a city stray.
-Being a rather large, black adolescent dog, Caper was promptly labeled a “Lab Mix” neutered, vaccinated, microchipped and placed on the adoption floor.
-However, due to his size, exuberance, and strength, poor Caper soon found himself at the “bottom of the totem pole” when it came to being chosen by volunteers as an enjoyable walking companion.
+Caper arrived at the SPCA in the spring of 2012 as a city stray.
+As a rather large, black, adolescent dog, Caper was promptly labeled a “Lab Mix,” neutered, and placed on the adoption floor.
+However, due to his size and exuberance, poor Caper quickly found himself at the bottom of the order as an enjoyable walking companion for volunteer dog walkers.

-Sometime around the middle of June, I arrived at the SPCA with an idea for what is now our Phideaux University training program.
-Well aware that I could not possibly get to all the dogs myself and make a good case for how the program could work, I decided to focus on those who needed it most.
+Sometime around the middle of June, I arrived at the SPCA with an idea for what is now our Phideaux University enrichment and training program.
+Knowing I could not possibly get to all the dogs myself and make a good case for how the curriculum could work, I decided to focus on those that needed it most.
 Caper became my first student.

-One day, while working with Caper in the small lobby out front a man walked in and stopped to watch.
-Although we had only been working together for about a week or so, Caper was sitting attentively, ignoring all the activity going on around him.
+One day, while working with Caper in the small lobby, a gentleman stopped by to watch as Caper sat attentively, happily ignoring all the activity going on around him.
 He must’ve looked like a “smart dog who listens,” something potential adopters tell us is important to them.
-Happily, the man was impressed with Caper’s potential and came back to adopt him the very next day.
-“Have a nice, life sweet Caper,” I thought, feeling optimistic but definitely hoping I’d never see him again.
+Thankfully, the man was impressed with Caper’s potential and came back to adopt him the very next day.

-Fast forward about 3 months later.
-While working with one of my Phideaux U students at the new Willow Run Road facility, I happened to see a man and a large black dog playing a game of fetch over at the dog park.
-The man held one of those plastic tennis ball “launchers” and the dog was gleefully chasing the ball as it sailed high in the air and bounced wildly across the lush green grass.
-Clenching the ball securely in his mouth, the dog would race back to the owner and promptly sit, allowing the man to take his prize, then wait (in great anticipation of course) for the ball to be thrown again… again…and again
+Fast forward about three months.
+While working with one of my Phideaux students at the new SPCA Albrecht Center, I happened to spot a man and a large black dog playing a game of fetch in the dog park.
+The gentleman held a bright green plastic tennis ball launcher and the dog was gleefully chasing the ball as it sailed high in the air and bounced wildly across the lush green grass.
+Grasping it securely in his mouth, the dog would race back to the owner and promptly sit, allowing the man to take his prize, then wait (in great anticipation) for the ball to be thrown again… and again…and again.

-As I got closer, I thought I recognized the man as the same person who had adopted our Caper just a couple of months earlier.
+As I got closer, I thought I recognized the man as the same person who had adopted Caper just a few months earlier.
 “Is that Caper?”
 I asked hesitantly, not recognizing the shiny black dog sitting quietly at his feet.
-“Oh yes,” the man answered proudly.
+“Oh yes,” he answered proudly.
 “But we call him Skip now.
 Best dog I’ve ever had.”
-I later found that he and his wife had adopted Skip after losing their purebred Black Lab to cancer.

-Fast forward again…it’s now early December and the Phideaux U program is in full swing.
-As I’m working a dog in our new lobby, a gentleman and his young black lab stop by the front desk to sign up for membership to the Aiken Dog Park.
-He must’ve inquired about any training that we offered because the next thing I knew, he and his pooch were headed my way.
-So I stopped what I was doing and asked if I could help him.
+Fast forward again.
+It’s now early December and Phideaux U. is in full swing.
+As I was working a dog in our lobby, a gentleman stopped by the front desk to register for the dog park.
+He must have inquired about any training we offered, because all of a sudden, he and his pooch were headed in my direction.
+I stopped what I was doing and asked if I could help.

-Once inside the Education room, I pointed through the large floor to ceiling window that offers an unobstructed view of the Dog Park.
-And there they were – Skip and his owner playing an early morning game of fetch; the tennis ball traveling skyward in a perfect arc while the dog waited patiently for the “OK, go get it!” cue that meant he was free to scamper after the round fuzzy object he had grown to love so much.
+I pointed through a large floor to ceiling window that offers an unobstructed view of the dog park.
+And there they were – Skip and his owner playing their early morning game; the tennis ball traveling skyward in a perfect arc while the dog waited patiently for an “OK, go get it!” that would free him to gleefully scamper after the round, fuzzy object.

-The man looked out the window.
+The man gazed out the window.
 First a look of disbelief, then a smile appeared as he shook his head slowly.
 “That’s Caper?
 I never would have believed it!”
-“Yep, I replied.
-It’s Caper alright.
-But they don’t call him Caper anymore.
-His name is Skip now.”
-The man looked out the window for a moment longer, then turned to me and said, “He really was a nice dog, you know.
+“Yes", I replied."
+But he’s called Skip now.”
+Then the man turned to me and said, “He really was a nice dog, you know.
 I guess he just needed some training.”
-“Yes,” I answered as I opened the door to let them out to join Skip and his owner in the dog park.
+“Yes,” I answered quietly, opening the door so they could join Skip and his owner in the dog park.
 “I guess he just needed a chance to show us who he really was.”

-And as I watched the two of them amble toward the park entrance, the young lab now charging ahead in anticipation of a good romp, I felt a tear trickle down one cheek – a happy tear of course, but a tear that signified, in that moment, exactly why I do what I do.
-It’s for all the Capers out there…. the mixed breed dogs of questionable breeding and background who really just need a chance to show us who they really are.
-By reducing the stress in the shelter environment we are giving our dogs that chance… to shine…. to find a forever home.
+And as I watched the two of them amble toward the park entrance, the young lab now charging ahead in anticipation of a good romp, I felt a tear trickle down one cheek – a happy tear of course.
+One that signified, in that moment, exactly why I do what I do.
+It’s for all the “Capers” out there – The mixed breed dogs of questionable breeding and background who really just need an opportunity to show us who they really are.
+By reducing the stress in the shelter environment we are giving those dogs that chance… to shine…. and find their forever homes.